MicrosoftDocs/appcenter-docs/docs/distribution/codepush/using-ui.md

 At the top of the page are three options:

 + **Download Bundle** button: Click the button to download the packaged release assets.
 You'll do this in troubleshooting when you want to view what data is being deployed to devices.
 The bundle is essentially a zip file (without an extension); after you've downloaded the bundle, add a `.zip` extension to the file, then interact with the file like any other zip file.
 + **Promote** button: Click this button to promote this release from the current deployment to a different deployment.
-For example, you would use this feature to promote a release from the **Staging** to **Production** deployments for release to a larger target audience.
+For example, you'd use this feature to promote a release from the **Staging** to **Production** deployments for release to a larger target audience.
 + **Wrench Icon**: Click the icon to edit settings for the selected release.

 The body of the pane displays deployment statistics for the release, enabling you to understand how this release is deployed: